top of page

 Business Licensing

-Prior to the annulment of Law No. 11/2020 by GRLL No. 2/2022, Law No 11/2020 had reformed the law and regulations on business licensing along with rapid development of investments in Indonesia.
-Nevertheless, the reformed business licensing system under Law No. 11/2020 is carried on by GRLL No. 2/2022.
-One of the implementing regulations, specifically concerning business licensing procedures, is GR No. 6/2021, remains applicable and valid.
+Before the annulment of Law No. 11/2020 by GRLL No. 2/2022, Law No 11/2020 had been the basis for reformation of the law and regulations on business licensing, along with rapid development of investments within Indonesia.
+Nevertheless, the reformed business licensing system under Law No. 11/2020 is carried out by GRLL No. 2/2022.
+One of the implementing regulations, specifically concerning business licensing procedures, is GR No. 6/2021 which remains both applicable and valid.

-According to GR No. 6/2021, Organization of Business at the Regional Level can be defined as business licensing activities carried out through an electronic management process from the application stage until the issuance of the document in an integrated manner of a one-stop service.
-Business licensing can also be described as legality given to business actors who are due to start and run their business and/or activities.
-The DPMPTSP is the regional apparatus of the provincial regional governments or the regency or city regional governments, which has the task and function of carrying out government affairs in the investment sector.
+According to GR No. 6/2021, Organization of Business at the Regional Level can be defined as business licensing activities, conducted through an electronic management process from the application stage until the issuance of the document in an integrated manner of a one-stop service.
+Business licensing can be understood to be the legal approval granted to business actors/individuals who intend to commence and operate a business. .
+The DPMPTSP is the regional apparatus of the provincial regional governments, or the regency, or city regional governments, which has been tasked with the function of carrying out government affairs in the investment sector.
 Functions of One-Stop Services and Investment Services can be described in the graphic below:

 Functions of One-Stop Services and Investment Services